Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: Optimal Training in Large TDD Multi-user Systems

-Figure \ref{fig:zf-topt} depicts the optimal relative amount of training $T_t^{\star\circ}/T$ for ZF and ORZF precoding.
-We observe that $T_t^{\star\circ}/T$ decreases with (i) increasing SNR and (ii), for fixed SNR, with increasing $T$.
-That is, for increasing SNR the estimation becomes more accurate and resources for channel training are reallocated to data transmission.
+Figure \ref{fig:zf-topt} depicts the optimal relative amount of training $T_t^{\star\circ}/T$ for ZF and RZF-CDA precoding.
+We observe that $T_t^{\star\circ}/T$ decreases with increasing SNR as $1/\sqrt{\log(\SNR_{dl})}$.
+That is, for increasing SNR, the estimation becomes more accurate and resources for channel training are reallocated to data transmission.
 Furthermore, $T_t^{\star\circ}/T$ saturates at $K/T$ due to the orthogonality constraint on the pilot sequences.
-Note that $T_t^{\star\circ}/T$ depends on the ratio $\beta$ and only the saturation level depends on a specific number of users $K$.
-The fact that increasing the channel coherence block $T$ reduces the relative amount of training $T_t^{\star\circ}/T$ has also been observed in \cite{kobayashi2008much} under a different model for $\tau^2$.

-Furthermore, we observe that the optimal amount of training is less for ORZF than for ZF precoding.
-This is due to the distortion-aware design of the ORZF.
-Moreover, the relative amount of training $T_t^{\star\circ}/T$ of both ZF and ORZF converges for high and low SNR, to $1/2$ and $K$, respectively, as predicted by the theoretical analysis.
+As expected from \eqref{eq:12} and \eqref{eq:13}, we observe that the optimal amount of training is less for RZF-CDA than for ZF precoding.
+Moreover, the relative amount of training $T_t^{\star\circ}/T$ for both ZF and RZF-CDA converges at low SNR to $1/2$ and at high SNR to the minimum amount of training $K$, as predicted by the theoretical analysis.